hughston-preston/SAL413Project/README.md

-The youtube video can be found here: https://youtu.be/DCOG4go4uIE All Data was scraped using the baseballr package. the RMarkdown file is listed and entitled RFinalProjectCode.Rmd
+The youtube video can be found here: https://youtu.be/DCOG4go4uIE All Data was scraped using the baseballr package.
+The RMarkdown file is listed and entitled RFinalProjectCode.Rmd